Open Agent Security Benchmark

 40 tests targeting the AI-specific attack surface: prompt input and output scanning, MCP tool call validation, and A2A message inspection.

-Tests whether the product detects malicious instructions embedded in user prompts, system prompts, and injected context.
+Tests whether the tool detects malicious instructions embedded in user prompts, system prompts, and injected context.

-Tests whether the product detects sensitive data, credential leakage, and unsafe content in model outputs.
+Tests whether the tool detects sensitive data, credential leakage, and unsafe content in model outputs.

-Tests whether the product validates tool calls for parameter injection, unauthorized access, and privilege escalation.
+Tests whether the scanner validates tool calls for parameter injection, unauthorized access, and privilege escalation.

-Tests whether the product inspects inter-agent messages for instruction injection, data exfiltration, and trust boundary violations.
+Tests whether the tool inspects inter-agent messages for instruction injection, data exfiltration, and trust boundary violations.

-Clone the repository, install dependencies, and run the benchmark against your security product.
+Clone the repository, install dependencies, and run the benchmark against your security tool.

 # Clone the repository